|

 to nothing.
 Old computer power supplies offer 12 Vdc, too.
 Who doesn't have an

-than an 8-volt door bell transformer.
-For these circuits the 1200 ohm resistors was
+door bell transformer.
+For these circuits the 1200 ohm resistors was way too much but

 Okay, if you don't have a package of assorted